arodichevski/coursera-getdata-016/README.md

 ###df
 Data frame of the input measured data.
 Every subject and activity have many rows corresponding to time series of measurements.
+The measured values are normalized to range from -1 and 1.
 The columns are:
 * Subject (1 to 30 corresponds to one of 30 person)
 * Activity (factors for walking, walking_upstairs, walking_downstairs, sitting, standing, laying)